David Lange: Health issues and death

 Lange suffered all his life from obesity and the health problems it caused.
 By 1982 he weighed about 175 kg, and had surgery to staple his stomach in order to lose weight.

 In the 1990s Lange's health declined, with diabetes and kidney disorders.
 In 2002, doctors diagnosed Lange as having amyloidosis, a rare and incurable blood plasma disorder.
 He underwent extensive medical treatment for this condition.
 Although initially told he had only four months to live, Lange defied his doctors' expectations, and remained "optimistic" about his health.
 He entered hospital in Auckland in mid-July 2005 to undergo nightly peritoneal dialysis in his battle with end-stage kidney failure.
 On 2 August, he had his lower right leg amputated without a general anaesthetic, as a result of diabetes complications.
+It was reported that, during the 40-minute operation, a semi-conscious Lange jokingly asked the surgeon: "Have you got the right leg?"

 Lange's declining health resulted in the bringing-forward of the publication of his memoir My Life to 8 August 2005.
 TV3 broadcast on Campbell Live on the same day an interview; John Campbell had interviewed him just before he went into hospital.
 In his last interview, given to the Herald on Sunday from his hospital bed, he made a potent intervention in New Zealand's 2005 election campaign by saying he "wanted to get out of bed and get a wheel-chair to Wellington" to stop any relaxation of his ban on nuclear ships.

 Lange died of complications associated with his renal failure and blood disease in Middlemore Hospital in Auckland on 13 August 2005, just five days after the publication and interview, and nine days after his 63rd birthday.
 He is buried at Waikaraka Cemetery and the headstone has the simple inscription "David Lange 1942 ~ 2005".
-The David Lange Memorial Trust erected a memorial sculpture by Virginia King in Ōtāhuhu, which was unveiled by the governor general Sir Anand Satyanand in 2008.
+The David Lange Memorial Trust erected a memorial sculpture by Virginia King in Ōtāhuhu, which was unveiled by the Governor-General Sir Anand Satyanand in 2008.

 Honours and awards

+Lange was bestowed with the mātai, or Samoan chiefly title, of Tagaloa, a title from the village of Le'auva'a.

+In the 1990 New Year Honours, Lange was appointed a Member of the Order of the Companions of Honour, and in the 2003 Queen's Birthday Honours, he was made a Member of the Order of New Zealand, the country's highest civil honour.
+He turned down the knighthood that is customarily offered to former prime ministers.

 Lange received the Right Livelihood Award in 2003 for his strong fight against nuclear weapons.

-In the 1990 New Year Honours, Lange was appointed a Member of the Order of the Companions of Honour, and in the 2003 Queen's Birthday Honours, he was made a Member of the Order of New Zealand, the country's highest civil honour.